vjamal22/hello-world/README.md

-I am a beginner on here
+I am a beginner on here and I am still trying to figure this stuff out.